guan27/hw3-babythread/README.md

-# System Programming 2020: ZaThread
+# System Programming 2020: HW3-PseudoThread
 ## 0. The Goal
 0. Understand and simulate the concept of context switch.
 1. Understand and learn some system calls about signals.